Geometric aspects of the Jacobian of a hyperplane arrangement: Extremal syzygies of line arrangements

 By Corollary~\ref{cor:DerivationSyzygies}, this procedure gives rise to a sequence $\A_m,\ldots,\A_1,\A_0$ of line arrangements with the same intersection lattice for which $b_{1,n-1}(D(\A_i))=i$ for $0\le i\le m$. \end{exm}

+The following corollary should be compared to~\cite[Proposition~4.14]{Abe-Dimca-Sticlaru-2021}, where Abe, Dimca, and Sticlaru study the effect on the initial degree of $D_0(\A)$ (that is, the smallest integer $r$ for which $b_{0,r}(D_0(\A))\neq 0$) when a general line is added through an intersection point of a line arrangement.
+We study instead the largest degree for which $D_0(\A)$ has a syzygy.

-The following corollary is a kind of `dual' version of~\cite[Proposition~4.14]{Abe-Dimca-Sticlaru-2021} and~\cite[Example~4.16]{Abe-Dimca-Sticlaru-2021}.
-It shows that if $\A,\A'$ is a pair of arrangements that exhibits the behavior of Ziegler's pair, then adding a general line through an intersection point of $\A$ and a general line through an intersection point of $\A'$ will yield a pair $\mathcal{B},\mathcal{B}'$ with the same behavior.
+Indeed, the following corollary shows that if $\A,\A'$ is a pair of arrangements that exhibits the behavior of Ziegler's pair, then adding a general line through an intersection point of $\A$ and a general line through an intersection point of $\A'$ will yield a pair $\mathcal{B},\mathcal{B}'$ with the same behavior (in terms of the maximum degree of a syzygy).

 \begin{cor} Suppose $\A$ and $\A'$ are line arrangements of $n$ lines with the same intersection lattice so that $b_{1,n-1}(\A)\neq b_{1,n-1}(\A')$.
 Let $\mathcal{B}$ (respectively $\mathcal{B}'$) be obtained from $\A$ (respectively $\A'$) by adding a line $H$ ($H'$) which passes through a unique intersection point of $\A$ ($\A'$).
 Then $b_{1,n}(\mathcal{B})=b_{1,n-1}(\A)\neq b_{1,n-1}(\A')=b_{1,n}(\mathcal{B}')$. \end{cor} \begin{proof} This is immediate from Corollary~\ref{cor:DerivationSyzygies}, Corollary~\ref{cor:NTPerspectivitiesAndSaturationLD}, and Proposition~\ref{prop:AlmostGeneralHyperplane}. \end{proof}